antvis/G6/packages/site/docs/manual/custom-extension/behavior.en.md

 In addition, there may be event conflicts between multiple interactions, and you will need to carefully manage these conflicts.
 :::

-## Registering Interactions
+## Register Interaction

 You can register interactions through the registration method provided by G6.
-For more details, see [Registering Interactions](/manual/core-concept/behavior#注册交互).
+For more details, see [Register Interaction](/en/manual/core-concept/behavior#register-interaction).

-## Configuring Interactions
+## Configure Interaction

 You can pass the name of the interaction type or a configuration parameters object in the `behaviors`.
-For more details, see [Configuring Interactions](/manual/core-concept/behavior#配置交互)
+For more details, see [Configure Interaction](/en/manual/core-concept/behavior#configure-interaction)